themesberg/flowbite/content/getting-started/astro.md

 nextLink: getting-started/svelte/
 ---

-[Astro](https://astro.build) is a full stack web framework for building lightning fast and content-focused websites featuring component islands, server-first API design, edge-ready deployments and supports hundreds of integrations with technologies like Tailwind CSS, Flowbite, React, Vue, Svelte, and more.
+[Astro](https://astro.build) is a full-stack web framework for building lightning-fast and content-focused websites featuring component islands, server-first API design, edge-ready deployments and supports hundreds of integrations with technologies like Tailwind CSS, Flowbite, React, Vue, Svelte, and more.

-The Astro framework is used by thousands of reputable companies and projects such as Firebase, NordVPN, The Guardian, Trivago and others and it also received a $7M seed investment funding in the beginning of 2022 which guarantees countinuous support and development of the technology.
+The Astro framework is used by thousands of reputable companies and projects such as Firebase, NordVPN, The Guardian, Trivago and others and it also received a $7M seed investment funding at the beginning of 2022 which guarantees continuous support and development of the technology.

-Follow the next steps in this tutorial to learn how to create a new Astro project, install Tailwind CSS and learn how to leveragae the UI components from Flowbite to build websites even quicker.
+Follow the next steps in this tutorial to learn how to create a new Astro project, install Tailwind CSS and learn how to leverage the UI components from Flowbite to build websites even quicker.

 ## Requirements